lupawlik/twitter-following-monitor/README.md

 - Uses jinja2 with flask routes
 - Uses .yaml to store secrets

-## Introduction
-This program is designed to communicate with Twitter api on behalf of the user, and then retrieve information about "monitored users" (a list of their following).
-We will obtain from it information on recent changes in the observations of the monitored user.
-- Monitored user - this is any twitter user we decide to monitor in order to see his latest follows / unfollows
-- We can add any number of monitored users, they are saved in the spied_users table
-- We can delete a monitored user
-- It is possible to change the number of days back for which followers / unfollows of monitored users are displayed (1-7 days)
-- We can follow/unfollow twitter users

 ## Authorization
 To use this application, we need a private Twitter account, this is because twitter limits the number of requests to 15 for 15 minutes - to get the observation list.